Magisk-Modules-Repo/sap/README.md

 # **System Accent Theme Colors for P**

 ## Description
-Adds some system accent theme colors to your android P custom rom.
-Files are pushed to /system/app.
+Adds some system accent theme colors to your Android 10 custom rom.

 ## Changelog
+- v2.0
+  - Upgraded to Android 10
 - v1.2
   - Use /system/app instead of /vendor/overlay
 - v1.1